syncfusion-content/angularjs-docs/angularjs/Maps/User-Interaction.md

 #### Absolute Position

-Based on the margin values of X and Y-axes, the navigation control can be positioned with the help of the **x** and **y** properties available in `e-navigationcontrol-absoluteposition`.
-For positioning the navigation control based on margins corresponding to a Map, `e-navigationcontrol-dockposition` value is set as ‘_none_’.
+Based on the margin values of X and Y-axes, the navigation control can be positioned with the help of the **x** and **y** properties available in `e-navigationControl-absolutePosition`.
+For positioning the navigation control based on margins corresponding to a Map, `e-navigationControl-dockPosition` value is set as ‘_none_’.

 #### Dock Position